cybertraining-dsc/su21-reu-370/project/index.md

 Deep learning methods provide a faster, cheaper, and more accurate alternative to manual data analysis methods currently used to monitor and assess animal abundance and have much to offer the field of aquatic ecology.

-## 8. Acknowledgments
+## 7. Acknowledgments

 Please add acknowledgments to all that contributed or helped on this project.

-## 9. References
+## 8. References

-McIntyre P.B., Jones L.E., Flecker S.A., Vanni M.J.
+[^1]:  McIntyre P.B., Jones L.E., Flecker S.A., Vanni M.J.
 (2007) “Fish extinction alter nutrient recycling in tropical freshwaters” [ Online resource]

-[^1]: Use of energy explained - Energy use in homes, [Online resource]
+[^2]:  Use of energy explained - Energy use in homes, [Online resource]
       <https://www.eia.gov/energyexplained/use-of-energy/electricity-use-in-homes.php>

-[^2]: Gregor von Laszewski, Cloudmesh StopWatch and Benchmark from the Cloudmesh Common Library, [GitHub]
+[^3]: Gregor von Laszewski, Cloudmesh StopWatch and Benchmark from the Cloudmesh Common Library, [GitHub]
       <https://github.com/cloudmesh/cloudmesh-common>

       https://www.frontiersin.org/articles/10.3389/fmars.2020.00429/full